Complaining and Apologizing ESL Role-Plays, Activities, Games and Worksheets

 ESL Making Complaints Role-Play - Speaking Activity: Role-Play, Communicative Practice - Pair Work - Intermediate (B1) - 25 minutes

-In this communicative complaining and apologizing speaking activity, students role-play making and dealing with complaints about misleading advertisements.
-The first role-play is based on buying a mobile phone.
-First, students highlight the key ideas from the phone shop's advertisement.
-In pairs, students then role-play a complaint about the misleading ad.
-Next, students swap roles and repeat the same procedure for a second complaint based on a flight.
-When students have completed both complaints, they present their role-plays to the class.
+In this communicative complaining and apologizing role-play, students practice making and dealing with complaints about misleading advertisements.
+In pairs, students role-play the first complaint about buying a mobile phone with one student complaining and the other dealing with the complaint and apologizing.
+After that, students swap roles and role-play a second misleading ad complaint based on a flight.
+Afterwards, pairs present their role-plays to the class.

 Customer Complaints Preview